Food and Waterborne Illness

 What are foodborne and waterborne illnesses?

-Foodborne and waterborne illnesses are conditions caused by eating or drinking food or water that is contaminated by microorganisms or the toxins they produce.
+Foodborne, commonly called food poisoning, and waterborne illnesses are conditions caused by eating or drinking food or water that is contaminated by microbes or the toxins they produce.
 They typically cause gastrointestinal symptoms such as abdominal pain, nausea, vomiting, and diarrhea.
-There are many non-infectious causes of illness from contaminated food and water, and some microorganisms can lead to infections other than gastrointestinal, but these are beyond the scope of this article and are not covered here.
+There are many non-infectious causes of illness from contaminated food and water, and some microbes can lead to infections other than in the digestive tract, but these are beyond the scope of this article and are not covered here.

 In the United States, the Centers for Disease Control and Prevention (CDC) estimates that as many as 1 in 6 people get sick each year from consuming contaminated food or beverages.
-Of those, roughly 128,000 require hospitalization and as many as 3,000 die from complications.
+Of those, roughly 128,000 are hospitalized and as many as 3,000 die from complications.

 Foodborne and waterborne illnesses can affect anyone at any time but tend to be the most severe in:

-- The very young and the elderly, who may experience serious dehydration
+- Very young children and the elderly, who may experience serious dehydration

-- Those with weakened (compromised) immune systems such as those with HIV/AIDS or who have had an organ transplant; in these populations, the conditions may be much more severe and difficult to resolve.
+- People with weakened (compromised) immune systems such as those with HIV/AIDS or who have had an organ transplant; in these populations, the conditions may be much more severe and difficult to resolve.

-- Those with chronic diseases such as diabetes, heart disease, lung disease or liver disease
+- People with chronic diseases such as diabetes, heart disease, lung disease or liver disease

 - Pregnant women – some conditions may harm the developing baby.

 These illnesses, commonly called food poisoning, may involve single individuals or may be part of an outbreak.
-Most cases come directly from what is consumed; infrequently, they may be passed from person to person, especially in confined populations such as may be seen in a daycare, cruise ship, nursing home, or institutional setting.
+Most cases come directly from what is consumed.
+Sometimes they may be passed from person to person, especially in confined populations such as may be seen in a daycares, cruise ships, or nursing homes.

-Outbreaks occur when more than one individual develops symptoms after consuming the same food or drink that is contaminated with the same bacteria or toxin.
-They can be localized or may occur across several states.
-Public health and government entities continuously monitor food and water quality and take prompt actions to identify, contain, and correct sources of outbreaks.
+Outbreaks occur when more than one individual develops symptoms after consuming the same food or drink that is contaminated with the same microbe or toxin.
+They can be within the same local area or may occur across several states.
+Public health and government agencies continuously monitor food and water quality and take prompt actions to identify, contain, and correct sources of outbreaks.
 This job has become more complex as food is imported to the U.S. from many countries and as more people travel worldwide.

-When healthcare practitioners or clinical laboratories recognize that cases of suspected food poisoning may be related, they endeavor to get complete medical histories of the people who are affected and obtain samples, usually stool, to send to public health laboratories for testing.
-Patients can be helpful in this process by sharing information with their doctors on symptoms, type of diarrhea (watery, bloody), recent travel as well as food recently eaten.
+When cases of suspected food poisoning may be related, public health professionals endeavor to get complete medical histories of the people who are affected and obtain samples, usually stool, to send to public health laboratories for testing.
+Patients can be helpful in this process by sharing information with their healthcare practitioners on symptoms, type of diarrhea (watery, bloody), recent travel as well as food recently eaten.
 Sometimes it is useful to write down what was eaten in the last ten days or so.
 These details may help provide clues as to the cause of illness.

 Food may become contaminated at any point in its growth, processing, storage, and handling.
 Examples of contamination sources include: